 The type of address obtained for purposes of the rule must be an address of the recipient that represents a specific physical location that is situated in a province.
 For instance, an e-mail address or an IP address obtained by a supplier that does not represent an actual specific physical address is not considered to be an address for purposes of the rule.

+31 October 2011 Ruling Case No. 132350: A personnel services company (the Corporation) provides temporary and permanent staffing needs of its customers.
 Client 1 contracts with the Corporation for services provided by independent contractors who will provide services at the premises of Client 1's clients.
 The Corporation enters into a separate agreement with Client 1 for each individual contractor who is assigned to provide services to Client 1.
 The only address named in each such agreement is the physical location of Client 1's client where the independent contractor will perform his or her services.
 However, in the ordinary course of its business, the Corporation obtains a (single) address to which it sends all its invoices.
 In the ordinary course of business, the Corporation also obtains other addresses of Client 1, such as the business address of the hiring managers or human resources personnel.
 Somewhat similar facts are described for Clients 2 to 5.
+CRA stated that

 the business address of the recipient in Canada that is obtained by the supplier in the ordinary course of business that is the business address of the recipient from which the supplier is hired will be considered to be address that is most closely connected to the supply.